tthvan/MVA-Retention-Analysis/README.md

   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/retetion_curve.png?raw=true" width="800">
 </p>

+### Recommendation
+- Position MVA around 2–3 year learning journeys, since most families leave within three years; design programs and pricing to match.
+- Analyze what made Cohort 2023 stronger (channels, grades, products, teachers) and use this to refine the “ideal” target profile.
+- Use cohort/survival dashboards and trigger “save at Year-2” interventions (check-ins, offers, personalized plans) before the usual drop.

 ### New Student Enrolment Trends

-- Grades K–5 receive the highest number of new students, with PreK peaking in 2021 before declining steadily.
+- Grades K–5 receive the highest number of new students (especially Grade K-3), with PreK peaking in 2021 before declining steadily.
-- Grades K and 1 consistently attract 60–70 new students per year, roughly double other grades (max ~37).
+- Grades K and 1 consistently attract 60–70 new students per year, which nearly double other grades (max ~37).
-- New enrolment stabilized (10–30 per grade) after large swings from 2019–2021 due to COVID-19 impacts.
+- New enrolment stabilized (10–30 per grade) after large swings from 2019–2021 due to COVID19 impacts.
 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/new_students.png?raw=true" width="800">
 </p>

+### Recommendation
+- Treat K–1 as the main acquisition engine and ensure a best-in-class experience there, as these grades feed the pipeline.
+- Build and track a PreK→K conversion funnel (conversion rate, reasons for non-conversion) and design bridging offers to improve it.
+- Evaluate acquisition channels not just on volume, but on 1-year retention and LTV, and shift spend toward “stickier” sources.

 ### Loyalty and Long-Term Families